 I smelled Los Angeles before I got to it.
 It smelled stale and old like a living room that had been closed too long.
 But the colored lights fooled you.
 The lights were wonderful.
 There ought to be a monument to the man who invented neon lights.

-This is another example of an author who effectively uses imagery in juxtaposition, showing the city’s worst and best qualities side by side.
-He uses olfactory imagery to express the negative in a poetic and imaginative way, and then lays down the positive aspect through very simple visual imagery focusing on the brightness of the lights around him.
+This is another example of a literary work that effectively uses imagery in juxtaposition, showing the city’s worst and best qualities side by side.
+He uses olfactory imagery to express the negative in a poetic and imaginative way, and then lays down the positive aspect through visually focusing on the brightness of the lights around him.

 4. An Irish Country Girl, by Patrick Taylor